TTrumpet/COP-4331C-Project/user-interface/README.md

 # CLI Documentation

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.10.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.10 and using Node v.20.
 @angular/materials must be downloaded.
 Run `ng add @angular/material` to download.

 ## Development server